 This all changed when the customer made a simple request: "If a user does not have access to an option, then that option should not appear on the menu screen".
 This meant that I had to change from using static menus to a system of dynamic menus.
 The request was made on a Friday, so I spent a couple of hours over the weekend in designing a solution and started implementing it on the Monday.
 By the following Friday the implementation was complete.
 The solution involved the creation of a new set of database tables plus the programs to maintain them.
 These are documented in the Menu and Security System User Manual as follows:

 This database structure was carried forward when I redeveloped the framework in each new language, first UNIFACE in the 1990s and then PHP in 2003.
-Each of these languages came with its own set of new facilities which either allowed more options to be provided, or allowed more code to be transferred to a reusable function.
-The results of the rewrite in PHP have proved to be very successful as I am now able to build application components at a much faster rate and with more features built in as standard.
+Each of these languages came with its own set of new facilities which either allowed more options to be provided, or allowed more code to be transferred to reusable functions.
+The results of the rewrite in PHP have proved to be very successful as I am now able to build application components at a much faster rate and with more features built in as standard than I could with its previous incarnations.

 The challenge with PHP was that it was the first language I had used which had Object Oriented (OO) capabilities, so I had to learn how to use these things called Encapsulation, Inheritance and Polymorphism to maximum advantage.
 According to some people my implementation of these principles is totally wrong, but their arguments are futile when you consider that my results are superior to theirs.